-It's Summer and soon farmers markets and our gardens will be offering up their bounty.
+It's Summer and our farmers markets and gardens are offering up their bounty.
 Here's a recipe to try from this really great new cookbook.

 - 2 tablespoons extra-virgin olive oil